2023 Most Popular Economics Bachelor's Degree Schools in the Plains States Region

 Read full report on Economics at University of Kansas

-St Olaf College did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the distant town of Northfield, St. Olaf is a private not-for-profit school with a small student population.
+St Olaf College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Located in the town of Northfield, St. Olaf is a private not-for-profit college with a small student population.

 Women make up 44% of the economics majors at the school.

-With a ranking of #7, University of Missouri - Columbia did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+University of Missouri - Columbia landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
 Located in the city of Columbia, Mizzou is a public school with a fairly large student population.

 About 23% of the students majoring in economics at the school are women while 77% are male.